materialsgenomefoundation/strategic-plan/mgf_strategic_plan/strategic-plan/oss/README.md

 ## Grow a porfolio of endorsed open materials science software projects

+Endorsed MGF projects are open source scientific python tools that:[^pyopensci]

+* have approved OSI licenses
+* have public documentation
+* have public source code
+* have tests

 * MGF endorsed projects
   * have a maintainer
   * have a way to communicate with their community